wp-plugins/wp-dtree-30/readme.txt

 == Frequently Asked Questions ==

-= How does the 3.x fork improve the performance of WP-dTree? = Instead of generating all the trees *on every visit*, 3.x employs caching - building the trees *only when you add or alter content on your blog*.
-The result is a tremendous load reduction from previous versions; the demo site (~360 posts, Kubrik theme) went from 411 to 18 queries (!) to display the main page.
+= How does the 3.x fork improve performance of WP-dTree? = Instead of generating all the trees *on every visit*, 3.x employs caching - building the trees *only when you add or alter content on your blog*.
+The result is a tremendous load reduction from previous versions; the devsite (~360 posts, Kubrik theme) went from 411 to 18 queries (!) to display the main page.

-The added benefit of the cache is a *significant* reduction in how much processing is needed for each visit.
+Of course, caching also yelds a *significant* reduction in how much processing is needed for each visit.
 Unless you activate `Open to requested node`, all WP-dTree does is to print a static string.

+Version 3.3 brought optimizations to [the dtree javascript](http://www.destroydrop.com/javascripts/tree/) itself too, further reducing the amount of data to store and transmit to create the trees.

+= I need feature XYZ!
+Can you make it for me? =
+Yes probably, but I will ask you for a favor in return:

+Really small jobs might cost you a post card.<br />
+Medium sized jobs might cost you [a used book or two](http://www.amazon.com/gp/registry/wishlist/2QB6SQ5XX2U0N/105-3209188-5640446?reveal=unpurchased&filter=all&sort=priority&layout=standard&x).<br />
+Larger requests might involve dollars changing owner. <br />

+Send me your request (ulf at ulfben dot com) and I'll let you know.

+*Please note that this is **free** code - you are allowed (and indeed - encouraged) to modify it yourself.*

 = Can I change the images used by WP-dTree? =